Brett214/logandesigns/content/services/business-sales.md

 ##### 3D rendering & modeling:

-Whether a quick preliminary design tool or a fully detailed deliverable for a client, these renderings are increasingly useful tools for visualization and communication.
+Whether a quick preliminary design tool or a fully detailed deliverable, these types of renderings are increasingly useful tools for visualization and communication.